stevemolitor/monet/README.md

 - `C-c m L` - Enable logging
 - `C-c m D` - Disable logging

+### Using the Diff Tools

+When Claude proposes code changes, Monet displays them in a diff view:

+- **Simple Diff Tool** (default): A read-only diff view showing the proposed changes
+  - Press `y` to accept Claude's changes exactly as shown
+  - Press `q` to reject the changes

+- **Ediff Tool**: An interactive diff view that allows you to edit the changes before accepting
+  - Navigate between differences using `n` (next) and `p` (previous)
+  - Edit the proposed changes directly in the buffer
+  - Press `C-c C-c` to accept your edited version (your changes will be sent to Claude)
+  - Press `q` to reject all changes

+**Important**: With the ediff tool, any manual edits you make to the proposed changes are captured and sent to Claude when you accept.
+This allows you to refine Claude's suggestions before applying them.

 ### Session Management

 Monet automatically creates session keys based on your context: